briansalehi/arch-setup/README.md

 ## PC Speaker

 You might realize that Arch Linux makes a lot of loud beeps because of PC speaker module.
-To disable it, driver should be blocked:
+To disable it, `pcspkr` driver should be blocked:

 ```sh
 rmmod pcspkr